ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file will launch the same node, but with different parameter values.
-In addition, you could notice that pararmeters here loaded directly from the yaml file.
+In addition, you could notice that parameters here loaded directly from the YAML file.
 Let's now create a ``turtlesim.yaml`` in the ``/config`` folder of our package.

 .. code-block:: YAML